svetixoxo/svetixoxo/README.md

 - 👋 Hi, I'm Svetlana
 - 👀 I'm interested in: Raspberry Pi and Open Source projects/apps
 - 🌱 I'm currently learning: Arch Linux
-- 💞️ I'm looking to collaborate on: Projects, that run on less than 512 MB of RAM
+- 💞️ I'm looking to collaborate on: Things that break if you add a GUI
 - 📫 How to reach me: just don't
 - 😄 Pronouns: svet/lana
 - ⚡ Fun fact: I spend more time configuring my environment than coding